Highlights

 The Belarusian church across the road from the library is the first wooden sacral building in London since the Great Fire of 1666.

-Božym Šlacham was a religious magazine published first in Paris, then – in London in 1946-1981.
-It of a publication of exceptional quality of texts.
+Božym Šlacham was a religious magazine published first in Paris, then – in London from 1946 to 1981.
+It was a publication of exceptional quality of texts.
+Bibliography

 Belarusian studies